hialin/hial/doc/issues.md

 - basic profiling
 - functions
 - should blobs/bytes be part of value? they are only useful via reinterpretation
-- what to do with very large values? files which are 100MBs?

 - release first minimal version:
     - interpretations: path+fs, json+yaml+toml+xml, rust+js, url?+http